awsdocs/amazon-transcribe-developer-guide/doc_source/call-analytics-insights.md

 # Call Analytics insights<a name="call-analytics-insights"></a>

-The insights available with Call Analytics are separated into six main groups:
+The insights available with Call Analytics are separated into five main groups:
 + [Call categorization](#call-analytics-insights-categorization)
 + [Call characteristics](#call-analytics-insights-characteristics)
 + [Call summarization](#call-analytics-insights-summarization)